 This is a text-only version of the Help Guide.
 A full-colour version of the guide with screenshots is available in PDF format.
 We encourage you to use the PDF version when completing your application and have provided the text here to help with quick questions only.

 The purpose of this guide is to help you complete your application.
-We know the application is long and requires very specific information, so please read this guide before you begin and refer back to it as you fill in each section of the application.
+The application is long and requires very specific information, so please read this guide before you begin and refer back to it as you fill in each section of the application.
 We intend this guide to provide supplemental information to what is already posted on our website and therefore we strongly recommend you read both, particularly the Admission Requirements, before you open an account or pay the account fee.
 All application fees are non-refundable.

 Internet Explorer does not work well with our application so please use Firefox, Chrome, or another browser when creating your account and filling out the application.
 It is also important that you do not copy/paste your activities or answers to the applications as this might interfere with the character count and/or cause a bug in some sections.